xopxe/ahsm/README.md

 ## License

-Same as Lua, see COPYRIGHT.
+Same as Lua, see LICENSE.

 ## Who?